radanalyticsio/tensorflow-serving-s2i/README.md

 ## Producing a build image ##

 To produce a builder image:
+Note: make changes to Makefile to use a different Tensorflow Model server binary.

     $ make build